What We Can Do

 - Sites with variable ground conditions.

-- Areas with a high-water table or where strip foundations would require excessive excavation.
+- Areas with a high-water table or where strip foundations would require excessive excavation meaning a higher cost.

 Construction Features:

-- May include integral edge beams for stiffness and containment.
+- May include integral edge beams with or without a toe for stiffness and containment.

 Regulatory Requirements (Approved Document A):

-While Approved Document A does not prescribe specific design dimensions for raft foundations, Part A requires that:
+Approved Document A does not prescribe specific design dimensions for raft foundations, However, Part A requires that:

 - The foundation must provide adequate support for the building.